Eucalyptus Essential Oil- Benefits, Uses, and Origin

 History of the Use of the Eucalyptus Oil

-Although already famous with the Aborigines, it was Baron Ferdinand von Muller who discovered its antiseptic properties.
 It was used to treat several ailments, including malarial fevers.
-Its medicinal property paved the way for the export of eucalyptus seeds from Australia to different parts of the world.
-The popularity of the eucalyptus essential oil started during World War I when it was used to treat meningitis during the influenza pandemic of 1919.
+Its medicinal properties paved the way for the export of eucalyptus seeds from Australia to different parts of the world.
+The popularity of the eucalyptus essential oil started during World War I, when it was used to treat meningitis during the influenza pandemic of 1919.

 Benefits of Eucalyptus Essential Oil